endectomorph music

 "...an intense delight that I haven’t heard tonally since Clifford Jordan or Mingus." — Harmony Holiday

-The Depths of Memory by Kevin Sun – out October 27, 2023
+The Depths of Memory by Kevin Sun out October 27, 2023 - Bandcamp

-1st half From All This Stillness out July 7, 2023 – available on Bandcamp
+1st half From All This Stillness out July 7, 2023 – Bandcamp // streaming

 Kevin Sun - tenor saxophone